mixmastamyk/console/docs/additional.rst

 (Windows console has very limited Unicode font support unfortunately, though Lucida Console is a bit more comprehensive than Consolas.
-ProgressBar defaults to an ASCII representation in that environment.)
+ProgressBar defaults to an ASCII representation in that environment.
+Use Win Terminal.)

 A more robust use of the modules is illustrated below::